vert-x/mod-lang-php/README.md

 })->listen(8080, 'localhost');
 ```

-You can also use the `statusMessage` property to set the status message.
+You can also use the `$statusMessage` property to set the status message.
 If
 you do not set the status message a default message will be used.

-The default value for `statusCode` is `200`.
+The default value for `$statusCode` is `200`.

 #### Writing HTTP responses

-To write data to an HTTP response, you invoke the `write` function.
+To write data to an HTTP response, you invoke the `write` method.
 This
 function can be invoked multiple times before the response is ended.
 It can
 be invoked in a few ways: